-The Office accepts the recommendation and will continue in its effort to make the required transfers timely but given all the competing payments from limited resources in the State Treasury there will always be some that are late.
-The Office staff continues to collaborate with various State fiscal officers on regular ongoing basis to complete fund transfers that are essential throughout the fiscal year to avoid disruptions in the delivery of State services or programs.
+The Office accepts the recommendation and will continue in its effort to make the required transfers timely but given all the competing payments from limited resources in the State Treasury there will always be some transfers pending until funds are available, or when needed.
+It should be noted that most GRF transfers were made by the end of June 30, 2023 and the few pending GRF transfers were not delayed.
+Pending non-GRF transfers, especially those for capital obligations, will be processed upon collaboration with the respective state agencies.
+The Office staff continues to work together with various State fiscal officers on a regular ongoing basis to manage the processing of such transfers throughout the fiscal year to avoid disruptions in the delivery of State services or programs.

-2022-002.
+2023-002.
 FINDING (Failure to implement adequate Information Technology controls)